microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-i2c-client2-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# UART-I2C Bridge Implementation: I2C Client(Client-2) Implementation Using PIC16F15244 Microcoontroller
+# UART-I2C Bridge Implementation: I2C Client (Client-2) Implementation Using PIC16F15244 Microcoontroller

-This code example is one of good use case to demonstrate uart-i2c bridge implementation using PIC16F152xx family microcontrollers.
-In this code example, PIC16F15244 MCU acts as I2C client 2 device.
-It periodically collects the data from the sensor, process the  acquired data and keep the data ready to transmit to Host device over I2C interface.
-When the Host device requests to send the processed sensor data, then client device responds back to host request with the processed data through i2c interface.
-After receiving the data from the client device, host device displays the data on the terminal window.
+This code example is a good use case to demonstrate UART-I2C bridge implementation using the PIC16F152XX family of microcontrollers.
+In this code example, the PIC16F15244 MCU acts as device 2 for the I2C client.
+It periodically collects the data from the sensor, processes the acquired data and keeps the data ready to transmit to Host device over the I2C interface.
+When the Host device requests to send the processed sensor data, then client device responds back to host request with the processed data through the I2C interface.
+After receiving the data from the client device, the host device displays the data on the terminal window.

-Refer GitHub code example [UART-I2C Bridge and I2C Host Implementation Using PIC16F15244 Microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-and-i2c-host-mplab-mcc) and [UART-I2C Bridge Implementation: I2C Client(Client-1) Implementation Using PIC16F15244 Microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-i2c-client1-mplab-mcc) for more details about the implementation and application.
+Refer to the GitHub code example [UART-I2C Bridge and I2C Host Implementation Using PIC16F15244 Microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-and-i2c-host-mplab-mcc) and [UART-I2C Bridge Implementation: I2C Client(Client-1) Implementation Using PIC16F15244 Microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-i2c-client1-mplab-mcc) for more details about the implementation and application.

 ## Related Documentation